andyqmongo/deep-photo-style-transfer-with-auto-segmentation/README.md

 # deep-photo-style-transfer-with-auto-segmentation
 Introduction to Multimedia, Final Project
 Still Working.....
 Expect to finish on Jun.
-24
+24.

+## Feature
+Provide a semantic segmentation tools which is fit to deep photo style transfer.
+(The method is based on the [original paper](https://arxiv.org/abs/1703.07511) with slightly change)

 ## Prepare
 1. Clone the code and to fulfill the prequisites for both repositories.